tsto3616/HW_AUS-NZ2023/README.md

 Final_excel_hookworms_graph contains all the final data, albeit it contains mistakes for VC data and therefore must not be used.

 Note AU1= HOOK1, AU2=HOOK2, AU3=HOOK3, AU4=HOOK4, AU5=KELPIE, AU6=CAMDEN1

+Note All SNPs except for 198 were susceptible genotypes, and thus are missing from the final data.